PIX3LFLUX/HSK-Latex-Skript-Template/README.md

 ## Beamer Presentation

-Have you ever tired of making Powerpoint presentation from your Latex report?
-You have to:
+Ever get tired of creating a PowerPoint presentation from your latex report?
+You need to:
-  - rewrite all the equations in your report.
+  - Rewrite all equations in your report.
-  - insert image figures, captions, labels, numbers.
+  - Insert figures, labels, labels and numbers.

-You don't have to suffer anymore.
-With Beamer, it helps you composing presentation inside your Latex environment.
+You don't have to suffer that anymore.
+With Beamer you can create presentations in your Latex environment.
 Tested with Overleaf, TeXstudio on Mac, TeXLive on Windows.

-Functions needed for a simple presentation could be done by Beamer, unless you are eager to surprise the audiences with effects.
+The functions needed for a simple presentation can be done by Beamer, unless you want to surprise your audience with effects.

-Open the file `02_presentation.tex` and get started.
+Open the file '99_presentation.tex' and get started.

 Demo: [PDF](Demo/02_presentation.pdf)